opencontainers/runtime-spec/config.md

     Keys MUST NOT be an empty string.
     Keys SHOULD be named using a reverse domain notation - e.g. `com.example.myKey`.
     Keys using the `org.opencontainers` namespace are reserved and MUST NOT be used by subsequent specifications.
-    Implementations that are reading/processing this configuration file MUST NOT generate an error if they encounter an unknown annotation key.
+    Runtimes MUST handle unknown annotation keys like any other [unknown property](#extensibility).

     Values MUST be strings.
     Values MAY be an empty string.